Punched card: IBM 96-column format

 In 1969 IBM introduced a new, smaller, round-hole, 96-column card format along with the IBM System/3 low-end business computer.
-These cards have tiny (1 mm), circular holes, smaller than those in paper tape.
+These cards have tiny, 1 mm diameter circular holes, smaller than those in paper tape.
 Data is stored in 6-bit BCD, with three rows of 32 characters each, or 8-bit EBCDIC.
 In this format, each column of the top tiers are combined with two punch rows from the bottom tier to form an 8-bit byte, and the middle tier is combined with two more punch rows, so that each card contains 64 bytes of 8-bit-per-byte binary coded data.
 As in the 80 column card, readable text was printed in the top section of the card.
-There was also a 4th row of 32 characters that could be printed.
-This format was never very widely used; it was IBM-only, but they did not support it on any equipment beyond the System/3, where it was quickly superseded by the 1973 IBM 3740 Data Entry System using 8-inch floppy disks.
+There was also a fourth row of 32 characters that could be printed.
+This format was never widely used; it was IBM-only, but they did not support it on any equipment beyond the System/3, where it was quickly superseded by the 1973 IBM 3740 Data Entry System using 8-inch floppy disks.

+The format was however recycled in 1978 when IBM re-used the mechanism in its IBM 3624 ATMs as print-only receipt printers.

 Powers/Remington Rand/UNIVAC 90-column format

 The Powers/Remington Rand card format was initially the same as Hollerith's; 45 columns and round holes.
 In 1930, Remington Rand leap-frogged IBM's 80 column format from 1928 by coding two characters in each of the 45 columns – producing what is now commonly called the 90-column card.
 There are two sets of six rows across each card.
 The rows in each set are labeled 0, 1/2, 3/4, 5/6, 7/8 and 9.
 The even numbers in a pair are formed by combining that punch with a 9 punch.
-Alphabetic and special characters use 3 or more punches.
+Alphabetic and special characters use three or more punches.

 Powers-Samas formats

 The British Powers-Samas company used a variety of card formats for their unit record equipment.
 They began with 45 columns and round holes.
-Later 36, 40 and 65 column cards were provided.
-A 130 column card was also available – formed by dividing the card into two rows, each row with 65 columns and each character space with 5 punch positions.
-A 21 column card was comparable to the IBM Stub card.
+Later 36-, 40- and 65-column cards were provided.
+A 130-column card was also available – formed by dividing the card into two rows, each row with 65 columns and each character space with five punch positions.
+A 21-column card was comparable to the IBM Stub card.